‘Brilliantly imaginative’—Tom Service, The Guardian

 ‘A striking musical imagination’—Paul Driver, The Sunday Times

 James Olsen is a British composer, musicologist and music educator, and is the founder of Olsen Verlag.
-He is an Affiliated Lecturer at the Faculty of Music, University of Cambridge, and a trustee of the Society for Music Analysis.
+He is an Affiliated Lecturer at the Faculty of Music, University of Cambridge, a Bye-Fellow at St Catharine's College, Cambridge, and a trustee of the Society for Music Analysis.
 Born in London in 1982, James read music at King’s College, Cambridge, where he gained a double starred first, and studied composition with Wolfgang Rihm in Germany and with Julian Anderson, Colin Matthews, Robin Holloway, Michael Finnissy and Adam Gorb in the UK.
 He received a PhD in musicology from Royal Holloway, University of London in 2009 with a dissertation on ‘Understanding Understanding through the Creative Responses of Listeners to The Rite of Spring’, supervised by Professor Nicholas Cook and funded by the Arts and Humanities Research Council.

 James has seen performances of his music by orchestras and ensembles including the London Symphony Orchestra, the London Sinfonietta, the Philharmonia Orchestra, the Britten Sinfonia, Deutsches Symphonie-Orchester Berlin, the BBC Singers, the Galliard Ensemble, Tête à Tête opera and Minguett Quartet and by, amongst others, George Benjamin, Martyn Brabbins, Nicholas Cleobury, Clio Gould, Dominic Grier, Timothy Henty, Rolf Hind, Gweneth-Ann Jeffers, Simon Lepper, Sarah Leonard, Tim Mead, David Porcelijn, Nicholas Rimmer and Paul Watkins.